-Increasing the WB LT Lane length to 400’ plus 100’ taper is shown to have improved queue in the AM/PM

 Increasing the SB LT Lane storage length to 800’ plus 200’ taper is shown to have improved queue in the AM/PM

+Queue extends to almost 975’ on WB LT.
+Providing a total length of minimum 500’ plus 50’ of taper kept the queue below the storage length as per Sim Traffic Queue analysis.

+WB RT lane should be a minimum 310’ in length plus 50’ of taper based on Sim Traffic Queue analysis for 40 mph design speed.

-NB RT Lane length should be XXX’ plus 100’ of taper.
+NB RT Lane length should be a minimum 415’ plus 100’ of taper for 60 mph design speed.

 Increasing the right turn storage and taper and adding additional thru lane on NB SH 46 could improve delay and queues.
-However additional turn and through lanes on SH 46 were not shown since we anticipate TxDOT will widen SH 46 to a freeway and a grade separated interchange will be provided at the Cordova Road intersection. providing four westbound approach lanes would allow easier conversion to a diamond intersection where three lane go through and one lane turns right; then under the bridge there could be Left-Left-Through or Left-left/through-right configuration which would match the TxDOT SAT Standard diamond configuration.
+However additional turn and through lanes on SH 46 were not shown since we anticipate TxDOT will widen SH 46 to a freeway and a grade separated interchange will be provided at the Cordova Road intersection.
+Providing four westbound approach lanes would allow easier conversion to a diamond intersection where three lane go through and one lane turns right; then under the bridge there could be Left-Left-Through or Left-left/through-right configuration which would match the TxDOT SAT Standard diamond configuration.

 Additional recommendation is to increase Green time on SBL/WBL and optimize signal timings to improve overall delay and LOS in AM/PM